e-abdi/Open-Source-Glider/Glider Components/comms.rst

 SBD vs Rudics
 ------------------------

 SBD is simple packet-based service which doesn't need a SIM card and it's mostly used for global asset tracking like containers.
-You can use this for transferring data but it's quite unreliable.
+You can use this for transferring small amount of data.
+Iridium is a circuit switched data transfer method used for sending larger data.
+All gliders except for the OceanScout use this method.
+It's more reliable but it comes with a higher cost and more power consumption.

 Security
 -------------